Returnship Salaries 2026: What to Expect – and How to Negotiate Like a Full-Timer

 Document everything:

-Build a compelling case using our guide to asking for a raise techniques.
+Build a strong case using our guide to asking for a raise techniques.

 The Numbers That Support Your Case